icp4a/automation-decision-services-samples/samples/ExternalLibGeoSample/README.md

 Some basic knowledge of Java is required.

 You must have the following environments:
-- **Decision Designer**: The web-based user interface for developing decision services in Automation Decision Service.
+- **Decision Designer**: The web-based user interface for developing decision services in Decision Intelligence.
 You work with a sample decision service by importing it into a project and opening it in Decision Designer.
 - **Deployment services**: Your IT developers must provide a repository manager where you can deploy the external library.
 - **Apache Maven**: You can download Maven from https://maven.apache.org.
 This sample requires Maven 3.9.x and was tested with version 3.9.10.

 Download a compressed file of the `automation-decision-services-samples` Git repository to your computer.
-Open [Automation Decision Services samples](/../../), click `Code` and select `Download Zip` in the menu.
+Open [Decision Intelligence samples](/../../), click `Code` and select `Download Zip` in the menu.
 The sample refers to **automation-decision-services-samples** as the directory where you decompress the repository.

 # Setting up the sample